oshinnarwal/WeatherReporting/README.md

 ```
 JAVA
-Chrome Driver compatible with the chrome browser and should be placed in Driver folder.
+Chrome Driver compatible with the chrome browser and OS and should be placed in Driver folder in the source directory of the project.
 ```

 ### Installing